 Dyslexia in EPS

-Dyslexia is identified as a neurobiological learning disorder.
-The International Dyslexia Association characterizes dyslexia as “difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.”
 Edina Public Schools (EPS) takes the issue of all reading concerns very seriously and screens all elementary students for indicators of dyslexia in compliance with Minnesota Statute 120B.12.
 These screening efforts are designed to identify students who may need learning interventions or further evaluation to determine eligibility for special education services.
+Students who have a dyslexia diagnosis must meet the state and federal eligibility criteria in order to qualify for special education services.

 - Students in kindergarten and grade 1 have a reading assessment three times a year, in fall, winter, and spring.
 These assessments give indicators of phonemic awareness, decoding, memory and recall.

-- Students in grades 2 and 3 have oral reading fluency assessments to assess decoding and accuracy of their reading.
+- Students in grades 2 and 5 have oral reading fluency assessments to assess decoding, accuracy, and grade level proficiency of their reading.

-Note: Screening does not diagnose dyslexia but is the first step in identifying students who need more explicit instruction in components of reading.
+Screening does not diagnose dyslexia but is the first step in identifying students who:

-*Assessments are building dependent.
+*Note: Classroom assessments are school dependent.
 For example, Normandale French Immersion School may use different assessments than a non-immersion school.

-Parents are advised of findings that result from screenings at conferences or in a meeting with their student’s classroom teacher and/or learning specialist, at which time a plan for reading intervention is discussed.
+Parents are advised of findings that result from screenings at conferences, or in a meeting with their student’s classroom teacher and/or learning specialist at which point potential supports are discussed.

-The district’s elementary learning specialists and some special education teachers have been trained in the Sonday System, which is based on the Orton Gillingham multisensory principles.
-Training is done through the Orton Gillingham Reading Specialists, located in Edina.
+The district’s elementary learning specialists, special education teachers, and some classroom teachers have been trained in direct, explicit and systematic instruction based on the Orton Gillingham multisensory principles.

 - Lexia – Computer-based program that focuses on phonological awareness, phonics, structural analysis of words, automaticity/vocabulary and comprehension.